Happy Birthday BIOMILQ: a reflection by Leila Strickland, our CSO & co-founder

 This is a question I’ve been asked over and over for the last year, as I have poured every ounce of my passion and energy into willing BIOMILQ into existence.
 I’ve been asked this question by skeptical investors, by curious journalists, and by supportive family and friends.
 As we approach BIOMILQ’s first birthday, I want to share my answer to this question more broadly, and reflect on the ways in which my answer has changed in the year since all of this began.

-A year ago, I told anyone who would talk to me about BIOMILQ that I was doing this for mothers and babies.
+A year ago, I told anyone who would talk to me about BIOMILQ that I was doing this for mothers, families and babies.
 I told investors all day every day, for the first few months of 2020.
 Informed by my personal experience with breastfeeding failure and by a relentless hunch about the biology of milk biosynthesis, I believed that if someone would just give me a chance to do this thing, it might actually work.
 Over the past seven years, I had taken this idea from a hunch to a self-funded proof-of-concept experiment in which it was confirmed that a molecularly complex product composed of human milk components could be obtained from culturing the mammary epithelial cell in a high-density system.
 I felt a tremendous urgency to share this result with anyone who might be able to help me move this work forward.

 Everything caught on fire when Michelle joined me as CEO.